gem5/website/_pages/contributing.md

 ## Obtaining the git repo

 The gem5 git repository is hosted at <https://github.com/gem5/gem5>.
-**Please note: contributions made to other gem5 repos will not be considered.
-Please contribute to <https://github.com/gem5/gem5>
+**Important note: Contributions made to other gem5 repos will not be considered.
+Please contribute to <https://github.com/gem5/gem5> exclusively.**
-exclusively.**

 To pull the gem5 git repo: